Wire-Network/wire-cdt/docs/kv-indexed-table.md

 auto next = tbl.erase(std::move(it));
 ```

 `modify` takes the new value directly (not a lambda).
-The old value is read from the iterator's cache to compute secondary key deltas.
+The old value is read from the iterator's stored row to compute secondary key deltas.

 **Important:** `emplace` must only be called for keys that do not already exist.
 Calling `emplace` on an existing key corrupts secondary indexes — the primary value is overwritten but old secondary index entries are orphaned (see below).
 Use `upsert()` if the key may already exist, or `modify()` when you have an iterator.